 The Pavement Management Program prioritises and determines how to upgrade and repair the roads surface.
 Road priorities are based on various tests and software analysis that provide a numerical ranking for each road.
 In certain cases a core sample helps to identify the quality of the road base and determines the type of treatment required.

-While road work can be inconvenient for travellers, the work is necessary to ensure our roads remain safe to use and to manage long-term costs.
-Crews do their best to schedule and coordinate road work in a way that has the least impact on neighbouring residents, commuters and visitors.
-Most work happens during the spring and summer seasons, as paving requires warm, dry weather.
+While road work can be inconvenient for travellers, the work is necessary to manage long-term costs and extend the life of Kelowna's roads.
+Crews aim to schedule and coordinate road work in a way that has the least impact on neighbouring residents, commuters and visitors.
+Most work happens during the spring and summer seasons, as the warm, dry weather is also the ideal time for road paving.
 Crews also ensure they communicate with emergency services so that roads remain accessible during an emergency.

 Road maintenance schedule 2019

 |KLO Road||Gordon Drive||Benvoulin Road|

 |Windsor Road||Spall Road||East End|

 |Gordon Drive||North of Steel Road||South of Frost Road|